Scientific Name: Delena, Holconia, Neosparassus, Olios.

-Huntsman spiders are those long-legged spiders
+Huntsman spiders are those long-legged spiders we often surprise

-- useful under bark and among stones.
+under bark and among stones.

 Huntsman spiders originally lived in woodlands